 If that doesn't get the pots clean enough, the Rodale Organic Life website recommends brushing away dirt and debris, and then effecting any or all of the methods below as needed:

-- running the pots through the light cycle in the dishwasher
+- Running the pots through the light cycle in the dishwasher.

-- soaking the pots in a solution of 1 part household vinegar, 5 parts water for 20 to 30 minutes, then scrubbing with a scrub brush
+- Soaking the pots in a solution of 1 part household vinegar, 5 parts water for 20 to 30 minutes, then scrubbing with a scrub brush.

-- soaking the pots in undiluted vinegar, then water, before scrubbing.
+- Soaking the pots in undiluted vinegar, then water, before scrubbing.

 Even pots that look fine need to be washed between plantings, especially if a new plant is replacing a diseased one.

-Mankind ♥ Clay
+Mankind Loves Clay

 According to The Ancient History Encyclopedia, "Pottery is the first synthetic material ever created by humans" (Violatti).
 Because of the ubiquity of clay, it developed simultaneously and independently around the globe.
 Figurines made of clay during the Paleolithic Period have been found in western Europe.
 Evidence of clay pot manufacturing approximately 15,000 years ago has been discovered in Japan.